A Story Worth Sharing

 After receiving my friend’s push, I was diagnosed with major depression and took three weeks medical leave from work.
 I always saw my parents before going home for the day but I was so ashamed that I dragged myself out of bed, dressed for work and visited them as I normally would.
 Looking back, it was a dreadful decision.

 Throughout the next decade, my journey was not unlike others whose mental illness is misdiagnosed.
-After a revolving door of short- and long-term hospitalizations for treatment of major depression, borderline personality disorder and multiple personality disorder – none of which I had – and several suicide attempts, an excellent psychiatrist finally put the pieces together.
+After a revolving door of short- and long-term hospitalizations (more than 25) for treatment of major depression, borderline personality disorder and multiple personality disorder – none of which I had – and several suicide attempts, an excellent psychiatrist finally put the pieces together.
 It took almost fifteen years to receive the correct diagnosis.
 Bipolar I disorder.

 There are laws now, that if followed, allow those with any disability, mental or physical, to stay in the workforce and in the jobs for which they are qualified and capable.
 At the age of 48, it wasn’t to be for me, as ignorance and stigma ended my career.